InquestGeronimo/whisperyt/README.md

 ---
 ### View Transcription in Pandas Dataframe

-After your transcription, has been saved in a JSON file, you can load it in a Pandas Dataframe:
+After your transcription has been saved in a JSON file, you can load it in a Pandas Dataframe:

 ```py
 df = DataProcessor.get_table("output.json")